sander1095/data-api-builder-demo/README.md

 4. First, show the request and response that's done to get the books and authors (REST and GraphQL)
 5. Try to delete a book and author when logged out and show the 403 error.
 Show the auth header in the request.
 6. Log in as admin and delete a book and author.
 Show the auth header in the request, now it works.
-7. Create a book called `TODO` by author `4` to show how that works.
+7. Create a book called `C# in Depth` by author `3`, category `Technology` and imageUrl `https://i.pinimg.com/736x/ea/ba/ce/eabacee45f65cd08801c135756314cd5.jpg` to show how that works.
+8. Finally, look at the book details of the 4th author.
+Showcase the GraphQL query that retrieves the author + books.
+9. Summarize that all of this API functionality required **0 code**, it was all done in the DAB configuration file, which we'll look at next.
-8. After this, go through the DAB Urls to showcase the Swagger, GaphQL and OpenAPI page
+10. After this, go through the DAB Urls to showcase the Swagger, GaphQL and OpenAPI page
-9. Then showcase the code tour.
+11. Then showcase the code tour.

 ### Links
 1. Open `http://localhost:3000/` for the React app.